protofire/filecoin-CID-checker/README.md

 * Deals - stores deals information
 * Sectors - stores sectors information

-To work with collection there are data abstraction layer in /internals/repos.
+To work with collections there is a data abstraction layer in /internals/repos.

 ### Configuration

-Application could be configured by config.yaml file and by environment variables.
+Application could be configured by config.yaml file or by environment variables.

 Lotus configuration:

-* CID_LOTUS_RPCURL - url of fully synced Lotus node
+* CID_LOTUS_RPCURL - URL of fully synced Lotus node

 Database configuration: